adlnet/MasterObjectModel/MOM_Spec.md

 - **Qualified** : Indicates the learner meets all the requirements for a badge but hasn&#39;t been awarded the badge yet.
 - **Conferred** : Indicates the learner was given a badge by an OICS.
 - **Verified** : Indicates the learner had evidence of learning from a non-authoritative source verified as reliable data by an authoritative source.
+- **Registered** : Indicates that the actor has enrolled in a learning activity.

 **TLA Level 4:**
 - **Organized** : Indicates the learner filtered experience that aligns to a specific goal.